10 Things to Do in Buenos Aires

 Argentinians do love their meat, so you’ll commonly see beef empanadas, steak, milanesa, sausages, meaty stews, assorted picadas, and other dishes to enthuse the carnivores.
 If that doesn’t appeal to you, no need to fear.
 The rich immigrant population in Buenos Aires brought plenty of pastas, pizza, sushi, Thai, and more, and many places have vegetarian options.
 To satisfy that sweet tooth, bakeries line many of the streets, offering alfajores, pastelitos, and sweet medialunas (croissants).

-Sticky, sweet medialunas and coffee - YUM!
+Sweet medialunas and coffee

-Sticky, sweet medialunas and coffee
+Sweet medialunas and coffee

 Like this Post?
 Pin it!